-There may be larger drusen, or tissue damage to the outer part of the macula.
+There may be larger drusen or tissue damage to the outer part of the macula.
 This stage usually presents the symptom of a central blurry spot in your vision.

 In this stage, the macula’s centre is damaged.
 The symptom experienced is usually a large blurry spot in the centre of your sight, making it difficult to read or recognise faces.
 Wet AMD is usually defined as an advanced stage of AMD.

-During the eye examination there are a few tests and checks the ophthalmologist will carry out.
-This include examining your eyes after you’ve been given drops to make your pupils expand - these take roughly 30 minutes to work and wear off in a few hours.
+During the eye examination, there are a few tests and checks the ophthalmologist will carry out.
+This includes examining your eyes after you’ve been given drops to make your pupils expand - these take roughly 30 minutes to work and wear off in a few hours.
 Vision can become blurred or you may experience a bit of photophobia during this period.
 The ophthalmologist will then look at the back of your eyes to check the retina for any abnormalities.